 Python and Festival Patron Terry Jones will be in town over Easter showing two of his films at the Little Theatre Cinema and giving a rare interview with author Jem Roberts, and there is a special Sunday Lunch with Lady Margaret & Friends at Woods Restaurant with guest headliner Marcel Lucont.

 The open programme this year includes a whole host of "FIDO" (free in, donation out) stand-up shows at Bath Brew House co-ordinated by local promoter Sal Monello.

 There is a variety of different events at other venues around the city including The Rondo and Mission Theatres, and St James Wine Vaults, The Bell, Assembly Inn and Porter pubs as well as Komedia, plus two different comedy walks around the town.

 This is the inaugural year of our new Kids' Comedy Fest, and we've got a whole host of clowns, comedy magic, ventriloquists and puppets to keep kids (and mums and dads) rolling in the aisles.

 Read our press releases here.

 Please see the what's on diary for full information and booking links for all events.

 To keep up to date with the Festival join the e-mailing list below:

-The 2013 archive web site including archived news and press coverage is still available here.
+The 2014 web site has been archived but is still available to view here.